 The decisions of these Committees and those of the Audit Committee are formally reported to the full Governing Body.
 The Audit Committee comprises members of the Governing Body, not being members of any other committee or the Executive except that the Chair is a member of the Chairs Committee of the Governing Body, a committee without an executive role.
-The Audit Committee operates within the Audit Code of Practice contained in Annex C of the terms and conditions of funding of higher education institutions with the OfS.
+The Audit Committee operates within the OfS Audit Code of Practice contained in Annex C of the Terms and Conditions of Funding for Higher Education Institutions.
 Its members may from time to time serve on working parties or other ad-hoc groups established by the Governing Body to consider specific projects.
 A significant proportion of the membership of all committees consists of nominated and co-opted Governors, other than co-opted student and staff members.
 Chairships are determined by the Governing Body on the advice of the Nominations Committee.